Indonesian president acknowledges past human rights abuses - ExBulletin

 I deeply regret this, said Widodo, accompanied by Coordinating Minister of Political, Legal and Security Affairs Muhammad Mahfud and members of a group of academics, former military generals and activists that Widodo formed in August 2019. year to seek non-judicial resolutions to help relieve the nation of its historic burdens.

-The group aims to help support physical rehabilitation, social assistance, health care, scholarships and other assistance to victims of violence or their families which occurred primarily under the regime of dictator Suharto.
+The group aims to help support physical rehabilitation, social assistance, health care, scholarships and other assistance to victims of violence or their families which occurred mainly under the regime of dictator Suhartos.

 We are trying to recover victims’ rights in a fair and wise way, without denying a judicial settlement, Widodo said, adding that he hopes the government’s efforts can heal the nation’s wounds.